Fees and funding

 Overseas students

 The latest tuition fee rates for overseas students are available on the fees and living costs website.
-Additionally to University fees, overseas students are also liable to pay college fees (£5,920 a year in 2011/12).
-Overseas students on the A100 Medicine course pay fees at the pre-clinical rate for three years and at the higher clinical rate (with a lower college fee) for a further three years.
+Overseas students on the A100 Medicine course pay fees at the pre-clinical rate for three years and at the higher clinical rate for a further three years.

 We regret that there are few, if any, scholarships available for A100 Medicine in Oxford due to the nature and duration of the course and the costs involved.
-You can undertake a full funding search using the University funding search engine.
+You can undertake a full funding search using the Undergraduate fees, funding and scholarship search tool.

 Clinical course fees

-Fee liability for Home/EU students remains the same throughout the pre-clinical and clinical section of course, even if students do not stay in Oxford for the clinical stages.
+Fee liability for Home students remains the same throughout the pre-clinical and clinical section of course.
 This is because medical students are deemed to be on the same course of study throughout the six years.

-Fee liability for Overseas students is higher during the clinical years although the college fee is lower and it is rarely possible to change fee status from Overseas to Home/EU.
+Fee liability for Overseas students is higher during the clinical years and it is rarely possible to change fee status from Overseas to Home.

-Information on University and college fees for the clinical section of the course is available on the fees and funding website.
+Information on University and college fees for the clinical section of the course is available on the Medicine course listing.